FlexFox makes Firefox faster, smarter, and easier to use.

 Added the

-uc.flex.auto-hide-navbar-iconsoption to hide toolbar item icons (including icons on the navigation bar, bookmarks toolbar, and menu bar) by default and reveal them on hover.
+uc.flex.auto-hide-navbar-iconsoption to hide toolbar item icons (including icons on the navigation bar, bookmarks toolbar, and menu bar) and reveal them on hover.
 This option does not affect the URL bar or window control buttons. -

 Added the